paulvangentcom/heartrate_analysis_python/readme.md

 * **hrw:** the algorithm uses a moving average during peak detection. `hrw` is the window size used for the calculation.
 The windowsize is `hrw * samplerate`;
 * **fs**: The samplerate of the signal in Hz, how many rows of data there are per second.

-A dictionary object is returned containing all measures, and stored in the module.
+A `dict{}` object is returned containing all measures, and stored in the module.
 Access as such:

 ```python
 import heartBeat as hb